Blogpost · March 21, 2026

 • Pros: Significantly higher accuracy on reasoning tasks.

-Use self-consistency for critical decisions where accuracy matters more than cost.
+Use self-consistency for high-stakes decisions where accuracy is worth the extra cost.

 ReAct: Reasoning and Acting

-• Thought: The model reasons about what information it needs.
+• Thought: The model reasons about what information it needs next.

-• Action: The model calls a tool or function.
+• Action: The model calls a tool or function to get that information.

-• Observation: The result of the action is returned.
+• Observation: The result comes back from the tool.

-This continues until the model has enough information to answer.
+This cycle repeats until the model has enough information to answer.

 Question: What is the population of the capital of France?